 This stunning backcountry property is nothing short of spectacular!
-2 titles & just under 350 acres of pure BC awesomeness: water frontage on Moyie Lake, Moyie River, Lamb Creek flows through the land which includes 100+ acres of open pasture & beautiful mature forest.
+4 adjacent titles & 370 acres of pure BC awesomeness: water frontage on Moyie Lake, Moyie River, & Lamb Creek flows through the land.
+100+ acres of open pasture & beautiful mature forest.

-This stunning backcountry property is nothing short of spectacular, two titles and just under 350 acres of pure BC awesomeness!
+This stunning backcountry property is nothing short of spectacular, four titles and just under 370 acres of pure BC awesomeness!

 On the land there is well over 100 acres of beautiful open pasture making it ideal for a small to mid size agricultural operation/uses.
 One could set up an amazing self-sufficient homestead surrounded by amazing recreation and geography with extensive frontage on Crown land and all just 40 minutes to the Kootenays largest city (Cranbrook) and its airport and amenities.

 There are also two appealing pockets of mature timber (approx. 55 to 60 acres) plus some healthy hard wood stands along the river and in between the pastures.
 In fall the colors are truly spectacular!

 With four titles it is well set up for an extended family/friend group to have independent cabins.
 Note: all four titles must be sold together.

 The same owner owns the adjacent 90 lakefront acres also for sale for $1.2 million, as well as a 10 acre lakefront for $275,000.